sounddrill31/Abuse_2025/README.md

 Abuse 2025 is a modern port of the original game, updated to run on modern systems and with new features like high-resolution graphics, gamepad support, and more.
 This project is a continuation of the [Xenoveritas SDL2 port](https://github.com/Xenoveritas/abuse) and the [Abuse 1996 project](https://github.com/antrad/Abuse_1996).
 It aims to be the go-to version for playing Abuse on modern systems.

+Currently multiplayer between different platforms and on Windows is not supported.

 # Table of Contents

 - [Getting Started](#getting-started)